 The Organ at High Street

 The Organ at High Street Congregational Church was built by the E.M.Skinner Organ Company as their Op.583 in 1926 for a church in Malden, Massachusetts.
 Additional tonal alterations were made in 1972.
 In 1986 the organ was moved to a private home in Florida.
 It was moved to Maine to be installed in High Street's new sanctuary, rebuilt after a fire destroyed the original church in 1985.
-Within a few months of its installation at High Street, two new stops were added: A Nazard and a three rank Octave Chorus, with the work on the organ and its new case completed in 1992 by David Wallace, pipe-organ builder from Gorham, Maine.
+Within a few months of the organ's installation at High Street, two new stops were added: A Nazard and a three rank Octave Chorus, with the work on the organ and its new case completed.
+During the summer of 2007, the organ was completely releathered, and in 2008 a new Italian Flute 2' stop was added.
+From its arrival, the installation, new stops, restoration and ongoing maintenance of the organ has been done by David E. Wallace & Co., LLC, Pipe Organ Builders, Gorham, ME.

 Here are pictures of some of the pipes from the organ's "swell" division.
 These photos are taken from inside the swell box.